30 years of Vermont Open Studio Weekend

 Vermont Open Studio Tour Celebrates 30 Years

-The 30th Annual Vermont Spring Open Studio Weekend, is held during Saturday and Sunday of Memorial Day Weekend, May 28 & 29 from 10 – 5 each day.
-It gives shoppers, visitors and collectors the opportunity to plan a tour that brings them through the small towns of Vermont to studios where they can purchase beautiful well-made things and talk with the artist that made them.
+The second Open Studio Weekend in the celebration of our 30th year will be held during Saturday and Sunday of October 1 & 2 from 10 – 5 each day.
+It gives visitors and collectors the opportunity to plan a tour that brings them through the small towns of Vermont to studios where they can purchase beautiful well-made things and talk with the artist that made them.

 Open Studio Weekend is a celebration of the creation of craft and artwork and the work life of Vermont artists.
 With a focus on the studio, including work space and materials, the event aims to illustrate both that creating art requires an investment of time, specialized tools and equipment, and that the process is accessible and rewarding.